VikaSirohi/Learning-Git/README.md

-# Learning-Git
+# Tittle
-learning git  for the first the time .
+first line in read me as follows learning git  for the first the time .